HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Websocket: 🙋 used
   - SSE
   - HTTP/3 (QUIC): 👂 heard
-  - Long polling: 👂 heard
+  - Long polling: 🙋 used
   - REST: 🙋 used
   - RPC
   - Routing